Everything you need to know about Digital Nomad Visas in 2024!

-Malta launched its programme that offers a six-month visa and an option of obtaining a one-year ‘Nomad Residence Permit’.
+Malta launched its digital nomad visa that offers a six-month visa and an option of obtaining a one-year ‘Nomad Residence Permit’.
 The cost is EUR 300.

 To qualify for the Digital Nomad Residency, applicants must prove they are conntracted to work remotely by a company based overseas, show that they run their own businenss or offer freelance service to clientele based abroad.

-Applicants must prove that they are Third Country Nationals (i.e. Non-EU Citizens), Remote Workers or Digital Nomads or you earn at least EUR 2,700 per monnth (gross tax).
+Applicants must prove that they are Third Country Nationals (i.e. Non-EU Citizens), Remote Workers or Digital Nomads or you earn at least EUR 2,700 per month (gross tax).

 Best part about it?
 Nomad Residence Permit holders will NOT be subject to personal income tax since their employment is already taxed at origin.
 As long as you’re working for an overseas company (NOT incorporated in Malta, you don’t need to pay any taxes).

 The Malaysia Digital Nomad Visa, officially known as the DE Rantau Nomad Pass, is a significant initiative by the Malaysian Digital Economy Corporation.

 The visa process is entirely online, simplifying the application process for digital nomads worldwide.
 This visa is valid for 12 months and can be extended for another 12 months.

 One of the appealing aspects of this visa is its inclusivity, as there are no nationality restrictions, and it allows immediate family members, such as spouses and children, to accompany the visa holder.

 Applicants should have a passport valid for at least 14 months at the time of application, work in digital or IT fields, and be employed remotely (either as an employee, self-employed, or business owner) with businesses and clients located outside Malaysia.